 And in fact, the reality is that in every movement, every struggle, every revolution, no matter how spontaneous these events may seem, there are groups or individuals who play a leadership role.

 Whether we like it or not, the masses of workers express themselves through organizations, or at least through individuals who play the role of leaders after having won the confidence of their peers.

 Even in a seemingly spontaneous movement, someone gives the speech that convinces their colleagues to go on strike at a general assembly.
 An organization or individual wrote the leaflet that gives workers arguments for a strike.
 An organization or individuals come up with the idea to occupy the workplace.
 All this does not come from nowhere.

-Conversely, in the workers’ movement, organizations or individuals will exercise their authority to put the brakes on the struggle.
-People or organizations will give arguments to stop the strike.
+Conversely, in the workers’ movement, organizations or individuals may also exercise their authority to put the brakes on a struggle.
+People or organizations may argue for an end to the strike.
 Some people will say that you can’t occupy a workplace because that would be a violation of the property rights of the bosses.